metsoc-hpc/metsoc-hpc.github.io/README.md

 # metsoc-hpc.github.io
-Website for HPC Research Group of the Meteorological Society of Japan
+Website for the HPC Research Group of the Meteorological Society of Japan